stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.settings/mailmergedestination/_index.md

 ---
+title: Aspose::Words::Settings::MailMergeDestination enum
-title: MailMergeDestination
+linktitle: MailMergeDestination
 second_title: Aspose.Words for C++ API Reference
-description: Specifies the possible results which may be generated when a mail merge is carried out on a document.
+description: Aspose::Words::Settings::MailMergeDestination enum.
+Specifies the possible results which may be generated when a mail merge is carried out on a document in C++.
 type: docs
 weight: 170
 url: /cpp/aspose.words.settings/mailmergedestination/